zalando/postgres-operator/docs/reference/operator_parameters.md

   cluster.
 Can be overridden by individual cluster settings.
 The default is `false`.

-* **enable_public_load_balancer**
+* **default_load_balancer_schema**
-  when using load balancer services they can be internal or public which can be toggled with this option.
-The default is `false`.
+  when using load balancer services they can be `internal` or `public` which can be toggled with this option.
+Note, that public load balancers must be allowed via configuration (see next option).
+The default is `internal`.

+* **allow_public_load_balancers**
+  global toggle to allow usage of public load balancers.
+The default is `true`.

 * **custom_service_annotations**
-  This key/value map provides a list of annotations that get attached to each service of a cluster created by the operator.
+  this key/value map provides a list of annotations that get attached to each service of a cluster created by the operator.
 If the annotation key is also provided by the cluster definition, the manifest value is used.
   Optional.